 It is proposed that the UNC is modified to establish the necessary commercial arrangements where an IO elects to offer an additional Storage Service.
+Such revisions seek to: It is proposed that the UNC is modified to establish the necessary commercial arrangements where an IO elects to offer an additional Storage Service.
 Such arrangements will only be applicable in respect of Interconnectors that can physically flow gas in both directions.
 Such revisions seek to:

-- set out the point definitions for Interconnectors (with additional storage capability) connected to the NTS; - set out the determination of daily quantities of the following (at such facilities) in order to facilitate the correct application of Transportation Charges in respect of: - o entry and exit capacity used for storage; - o gas flow (UDQI and UDQO) to and from storage. - set out rules for the application of Capacity Overruns at such facilities; - set out the rules regarding Nominations and application of Scheduling Charges at such facilities; - set out rules for the allocation of gas to Users at such facilities; - set out the Charging Arrangements for transportation services in respect the use of such facilities; and, - set out the treatment of such facilities for the purposes of the management of Emergencies.
+- set out the point definitions for Interconnectors (with additional storage capability) connected to the NTS: - set out the determination of daily quantities of the following (at such facilities) in order to facilitate the correct application of Transportation Charges in respect of: - o entry and exit capacity used for storage; - $\circ\quad$ gas flow (UDQI and UDQO) to and from storage. - set out rules for the application of Capacity Overruns at such facilities; - set out the rules regarding Nominations and application of Scheduling Charges at such facilities; - set out rules for the allocation of gas to Users at such facilities; and - set out the Charging Arrangements for transportation services in respect the use of such facilities.